smores56/weaver/README.md

 ## Roadmap

-This library is a work-in-progress, but should be ready for usage in the next week or so!
-These are the main things I want to work on:
+Beyond finishing up the basics, these are the main things I want to work on:

 - [X] simply-implemented support for optional args/lists of args
 - [ ] full documentation of the library's features